parse-community/docs/_includes/unity/objects.md

 using UnityEngine;
 using Parse;

-public class ExtraParseInitialization : MonoBehaviour {
+public class ExtraParseInitialization : MonoBehavior
+{
   void Awake()
   {